daleroberts/hdmedians/docs/README_.md

 $$
-Note there is a subtle difference between the definition of the geometric median and the medoid: the search space for the solution differs (i.e., "$\mathbf{x} \in \mathbf{R}^p$" vs. "$\mathbf{x} \in \mathbb{X}$") and has the effect that the medoid returns one of the observations in $\X$ whereas the geometric median can be described as a synthetic (not physically observed) observation.
+Note there is a subtle difference between the definition of the geometric median and the medoid: the search space for the solution differs (i.e., "$\mathbf{x} \in \mathbf{R}^p$" vs. "$\mathbf{x} \in \mathbb{X}$") and has the effect that the medoid returns one of the observations in $\mathbb{X}$ whereas the geometric median can be described as a synthetic (not physically observed) observation.